medialab/pelote/README.md

 # Pelote

-Pelote is a python library full of network-related functions.
+Pelote is a python library full of network-related functions that can be used to complement [networkx](https://networkx.org/) for higher-level tasks.

 It mainly helps with the following things: